Geraldojrcg/adminjs-upload/README.md

-# Upload Feature for AdminJS
+# Upload Feature for AdminJS [forked]

-This is an official [AdminJS](https://github.com/SoftwareBrothers/adminjs) feature which uploads files to resources.
+This is an unofficial [AdminJS](https://github.com/SoftwareBrothers/adminjs) feature which uploads files to resources.

 ## AdminJS